yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing/TFTP.rst

  * Speed: 10 BaseT/UTP
  * Duplex: full-duplex

-Alternatively, you can connect the router to the Mac via a hub or switch; see [#Troubleshooting below] for more information.
+Alternatively, you can connect the router to the Mac via a hub or switch; see below for more information.

 == Windows 2000/XP ==